Vivian Answers Day #12: Osteoarthritis, Red Algae, Hiatal Hernia, Femur Fractures, Maca Powder, Green Tea, And More!

 I have osteoporosis and took Fosamax for about 3 years.
 I began getting major leg cramps and joint pain.
 I almost has a frozen shoulder and had to do therapy for several weeks.
 I began reading up on Fosamax and along with my doctor’s agreement, I stopped taking it.
 It has been two years.
 My cramps and shoulder pain went away.
 I am taking 1200 mg of calcium daily along with a multivitamin and vitamin D. Recently I had a fracture in my knee and have AVN in that area.
 My doctor had me redo my bone density test.
 It showed I had lost 7 % bone since my last test 2 years earlier.
 She wants me to go back on medication, Actonel.
 I don’t want to but fear more fractures if I don’t.
 What should I do?

 I understand how you feel.
 The weight of having to make a decision and the fear of more fractures is a burden.
 But it is not as difficult as it seems.
 If you look back at the side effects you experienced while taking Fosamax, the question whether the same thing will happen when you take Actonel begs asking.
 Because both drugs are small variations of each other; after all, they are bisphosphonates.

 It sounds as though you should to search for osteoporosis solutions elsewhere, outside of the band-aid approach and short-sighted scope of prescription drugs.
 What should you do?
 I can’t decide for you, but I can tell you that knowledge is power, and that you can increase your bone density without taking the risk of having unpleasant side effects.

 So here’s my suggestion: download the Natural Bone-Building Handbook.
 It opens the door to a whole new world of natural osteoporosis solutions.
-And should you decide against taking more drugs and would like step-by-step guidance to increase your bone density, then you can consider the Save Our Bones Program.
+And should you decide against taking more drugs and would like step-by-step guidance to increase your bone density, then you can consider the Osteoporosis Reversal Program.

 To your bone density increase!